 Air Mobility Command Airmen participated in U.S. Transportation Command’s annual Exercise Turbo Challenge here Jan.
 23-30.

-More than 2,200 personnel participated in a TRANSCOM-led exercise scenario where Airmen exercised their ability to respond decisively on a global scale when diplomatic efforts fail.
+More than 2,200 personnel participated in the TRANSCOM-led exercise where Airmen exercised their ability to respond decisively on a global scale when diplomatic efforts fail.
 Participants trained in combatant command coordination, command and control, and capabilities and functions integration.

 “In the future, the joint force must be capable of successfully conducting strategic logistics under persistent all-domain attack, which will require the integration of the Joint Deployment and Distribution Enterprise operations with the full range of joint warfighting functions,” said Gen. Stephen R. Lyons, USTRANSCOM commander.

 During the week-long exercise, Airmen were faced with scenarios designed to ready forces, validate strategic access, measure mobility capacity, and prepare staff and components to integrate operations worldwide.

 Turbo Challenge provided participants the ability to convey readiness and lethality of the joint-command’s forces, which is a critical factor in deterrence.

 “AMC’s role in the exercise provided the Air Force Forces staff the opportunity to exercise the Crisis Battle Staff and the Operational Planning Group, utilizing the Joint Planning Process while simultaneously working with TRANSCOM, INDOPACOM, EUCOM and STRATCOM,” said Col. Joseph Vanoni, AMC Chief of Crisis Plans and Operations.